glesys/molecule-driver/README.md

 # API Authentication

-Use the environment variables `GLESYS_PROJECT` and `GLESYS_APIKEY` to authenticate with the GleSYS API.
+Use the environment variables `GLESYS_PROJECT` and `GLESYS_APIKEY` to authenticate with the Glesys API.

 ```
 export GLESYS_PROJECT=CL12345